Scottish Place Names

 - Mansewood (a district of the City of Glasgow).

-- Milliken and Milliken Mills - Milliken is one of many variations of the Scottish surname Milligan, along with Millican, Millikin and Mullikin (there is a Millikenpark in Renfrewshire and places such as Milligansbush and Milliganton in Dumfries & Galloway).
+- Milliken, Milliken Mills and Milliken Park - Milliken is one of many variations of the Scottish surname Milligan, along with Millican, Millikin and Mullikin (there is a Millikenpark in Renfrewshire and places such as Milligansbush and Milliganton in Dumfries & Galloway).
 According to Black (1996), these surnames are derived from the double diminutive of 'mael-oc-an' - 'the little bald or shaved one', probably alluding to the ancient Gaelic tonsure.
 According to the Wikipedia article on Milliken, retrieved in November 2007, the community was named after Norm Milliken, a United Empire Loyalist from New Brunswick who settled in Markham in 1807 and who operated a lumber business in the town.

-- Morningside and Morningside Heights - there are several places in Scotland called Morningside (in Dumfries & Galloway, North Lanarkshire, Perth & Kinross and, most famously, in the City of Edinburgh).
+- Morningside and Morningside Heights - there are several places in Scotland called Morningside (in Dumfries & Galloway, North Lanarkshire, Perth & Kinross and, most notably, in the City of Edinburgh).
 Morningside is one of the most commonly recurring Scottish place names in cities around the world, especially in North America and South Africa.
 The picture shows Morningside Church in Edinburgh.

 - Nobleton - According to Black (1996), an English family bearing the name Noble settled in East Lothian at the end of the 12th century.
 Other families of that name can be found in other parts of Scotland, the Nobles being a sept of Clan Mackintosh.
-According to the Wikipedia article on Nobleton, retrieved in November 2007, this village on the fringe of Greater Toronto takes its name from Joseph Noble (ancestry not reported), an early settler of the town, and local tavern keeper.
+According to the Wikipedia article on Nobleton, retrieved in November 2007, this village in the town of King on the fringe of Greater Toronto takes its name from Joseph Noble (ancestry not reported), an early settler of the town, and local tavern keeper.

 - Patterson - Patterson is a variant spelling of the Scottish family name of Paterson ('Patrick's son').
 The Paterson clan was originally located on the north side of Loch Fyne in Argyll.
 Patterson, according to Black (1996), is one of the most common family names in Scotland.
 The neighbourhood in Vaughan was probably named for an early settler.